Efficient and Generalizable Speaker Diarization via Structured Pruning of Self-Supervised Models: Proposed Method

-Unfortunately, direct optimization of the objective in \eqref{eq:objective} is intractable due to the discrete, combinatorial, and non-differentiable nature of the $L_0$ regularization term.
-To overcome this, following \cite{louizos2018learning}, we treat ${\bm{\theta}}$ as a random variable and approximate the original objective \eqref{eq:objective} by its expected value:
+\paragraph*{Stochastic gating and relaxation}Direct optimization of~\eqref{eq:objective} is intractable due to the discrete, combinatorial, and non-differentiable nature of $\Vert\bm\theta\Vert_0$.
+Following~\cite{louizos2018learning}, we express each parameter group as ${\bm\theta}_j = \tilde{\bm\theta}_j z_j$, where $\tilde{\bm\theta}_j$ are learnable weights and $z_j$ is a stochastic gate indicating whether the group is active.
+Modeling the gates as independent Bernoulli random variables and denoting their collection as $\mathbf{z}=\{z_j\}_{j=1}^J$ allows the original objective~\eqref{eq:objective} to be equivalently rewritten as the minimization of its expected value over $\mathbf{z}$: